justin5927/justin5927.github.io/pages/bucket_lists.md

 9. Buy house
 10. See northern lights
 11. Go to psychic
-12. Take a cooking class
-13. Take a dance class
+12. Take a dance class
-14. Learn to juggle
+13. Learn to juggle
-15. Learn to lock pick
+14. Learn to lock pick
-16. Bench 225lbs
+15. Bench 225lbs
-17. Vacation Solo
+16. Vacation Solo
-18. Climb a mountain (Higher than mt marcy)
+17. Climb a mountain (Higher than mt marcy)
-19. Learn a new instrument
+18. Learn a new instrument
-20. Gamble in Vegas
+19. Gamble in Vegas
-21. Attend the Olympics
+20. Attend the Olympics
-22. Tough Mudder
+21. Tough Mudder
-23. Attend Defcon (Hacker Conference)
+22. Attend Defcon (Hacker Conference)
-24. Be a extra in a movie
+23. Be a extra in a movie
-25. Learn to bridge (cards)
+24. Learn to bridge (cards)
-26. Create a will
+25. Create a will
-27. Go to Michelin Star Resturant
+26. Go to Michelin Star Resturant
-28. Go to NBA Game
+27. Go to NBA Game
-29. Go to NFL Game
+28. Go to NFL Game
-30. Be a Audience Member in a Gameshow
+29. Be a Audience Member in a Gameshow

 ## Stretch List
 1. Visit all 7 Continents